-Create REST API in WordPress (With Examples)
+Create a REST API in WordPress (With Examples)

 REST API in WordPress

-A WordPress REST API is a set of endpoints that allows developers to interact with website data through HTTP requests.
+A WordPress REST API is a collection of endpoints that allows developers to interact with website data through HTTP requests.
 It is a structured and JSON based interface to retrieve, create, update and delete website data in a flexible way.
 In this post, we will learn how to access WordPress API endpoints and how to create custom endpoints with examples.

-How to Access WordPress API Endpoints
+How to Access WordPress API Endpoints?

 The REST API in WordPress is enabled by default since version 4.7 and later.
 The endpoints of the REST API can be accessed by appending /wp-json/ to the website URL to fetch website details, while for other endpoints like posts, pages and users, it can be accessed by appending /wp-json/wp/v2/ to the URL.
 The following are WordPress API endpoints available by default: